Skip to content

 Try it in 30 seconds

 No signup, no API key.
-One command scans your SKILL.md or MCP config.
+One command scans your SKILL.md or MCP config — the same YAML you run locally is the same ruleset Cisco and Microsoft run in production.

 Scan a SKILL.md file